KingPotato77/COMP0004-Coursework---Patient-Managing-System/README.txt

 Requirement 5: Web Application Interface
 - Patient List: View all patients with clickable names linking to details
 - Patient Details: information display for individual patients
-- Navigation: Clean interface with header/footer on all pages
+- Navigation: links on every page to return to previous page
 - Styled with CSS (inline)

 Requirement 6: Search Functionality